 All parcels considered in this estimate meet the minimum lot requirement for development.
 Sixty of these parcels are vacant or undeveloped, and cover half an acre or more.
-Most non-profit developers of affordable housing consider 0.5 acre as the minimum lot size necessary to meet economies of scale.
+Most nonprofit developers of affordable housing consider 0.5 acre as the minimum lot size necessary to meet economies of scale.
 Altogether, these parcels - about half of which are one acre or larger - can accommodate over 4,565 new housing units.

-1 Not including right of way and streets.
+Not including right of way and streets.

-Density Standards Zoning District Average Units per Acre Estimated Population Density per Acre General Characteristics and Locations RH-1 Mostly single-family housing located primarily in the southern and Low Density RH-1(D) 15 35 western parts of the City RH-2 Smaller multi-family housing such as duplexes, triplexes, and flats Moderately Low Density RH-3 33 75 located around the City's central hills areas of Diamond Heights, Twin Peaks, and Potrero Hill; also around Golden Gate Park in the Richmond, and the northern part of the Sunset districts, the Marina and edges of Mission Bay bordering open space areas RM-1, RTO C-2 134 Medium M-1, M-2 Non-residential commercial and industrial districts; certain areas Density Eastern N'hoods Mixed-Use 58 adjacent to commercial zones; also in the central areas of Mission Bay NCs RM-2, RM-3 More intensively developed northeastern part of the City; along major transit corridors such as Van Ness Avenue, Upper Market Moderately High Density RC-3 9 91 210 Street and Columbus Avenue; in major redevelopment areas such Tilgit Delisity Chinatown, NCTs, RED as the Western Addition, Golden Gateway; in Nob Hill, Chinatown, North Beach, edges of Mission Bay bordering commercial and industrial areas RM-4 Dougstown districts Discontill Cathodrol IIII parts of the Western High Density RC-4 283 654 Downtown districts, Rincon Hill, Cathedral Hill, parts of the Western Addition; parts of Diamond Heights, parts of Parkmerced, Nob Hill, riigii Donsity DTR 200 554 parts of the northeastern section of the City; heavy commercial districts.
-C-M diotroid.
+Density Standards Zoning District Average Units per Acre Estimated Population Density per Acre General Characteristics and Locations RH-1 Mostly single-family housing located primarily in the southern and Low Density RH-1(D) 15 35 western parts of the city RH-2 Smaller multi-family housing such as duplexes, triplexes, and flats Moderately Low Density RH-3 33 75 located around the City's central hills areas of Diamond Heights, Twin Peaks, and Potrero Hill; also around Golden Gate Park in the Richmond, and the northern part of the Sunset districts, the Marina and edges of Mission Bay bordering open space areas RM-1, RTO C-2 Non-residential commercial and industrial districts; certain areas Medium M-1, M-2 134 Density Eastern N'hoods Mixed-Use 58 adjacent to commercial zones; also in the central areas of Mission Bay NCs RM-2, RM-3 More intensively developed northeastern part of the city; along major Moderately High Density RC-3 91 210 transit corridors such as Van Ness Avenue, Upper Market Street and Columbus Avenue; in major redevelopment areas such as the West- Flight Density Chinatown, NCTs, RED ern Addition, Golden Gateway; in Nob Hill, Chinatown, North Beach, edges of Mission Bay bordering commercial and industrial areas RM-4 Downtown districts Discon Lill Octoodrol Lill ports of the Wastern High Density RC-4 283 654 Downtown districts, Rincon Hill, Cathedral Hill, parts of the Western Addition; parts of Diamond Heights, parts of Parkmerced, Nob r light Density DTR 200 004 Hill, parts of the northeastern section of the city; heavy commercial districts.
+C-M